 You’re Crazy… If You’re Not Using Scrum to Help Manage Remote Teams

-For the past 20 years, I’ve been starting, growing and managing software companies.
+For the past 20 years, I’ve been starting, growing and managing software development companies.
 Early on in my career, after dropping out of grad school and securing about $46 million in venture capital, I set out to recruit a world-class CTO.
 I was fortunate to land Jeff Sutherland, PhD, an experienced CTO who also happens to be the co-creator of the Scrum methodology.

 Jeff Sutherland (circa 2000), inspecting my pilot logbook.

 Jeff and I have been colleagues and friends pretty much ever since.
 We’ve had lots of conversations in the office, in the boardroom, on planes (and trains and automobiles) and in a few pubs, too.
 These conversations have been invaluable in shaping my worldview and setting the direction of Newfire Global Partners (where Jeff serves as a senior advisor).

 - Scrum is a low-ceremony software development methodology designed to empower teams with minimal administrative overhead, maximum transparency and elegant “checks and balances” that quickly identify problems (usually misunderstandings) and enforce participation of all team members.

 - A Scrum team features well-defined roles, including a Scrum master (part project manager and part referee), a product owner (the proxy for the voice of the customer or marketplace), developers and testers.